ramk95/mould-it/README.md

 ## <b>if</b> conditional
 <br>
-Use '{%' and '%}' to enclose the lines where an if block starts and use the same with 'endif' keyword for closing the if blocks
+Use '{% ' and ' %}' to enclose the lines where an if block starts and use the same with 'endif' keyword for closing the if blocks

     {% if 5 < 6  %}
     Hello world!
     {% endif %}

 Variables can also be used to write if conditions.
+Inside the conditional statement, the variables can be written as such.
+The enclosing syntax mentioned above is not required.

     {% if x > y %}
     Hello Python!